 Enterprise leaders should evaluate processes based on factors such as:

-Processes with frequent variations benefit significantly from AI-assisted decision-making.
+Processes with frequent variations benefit significantly from AI-assisted decision-making rather than rigid rule engines.

-Workflows requiring contextual interpretation are strong candidates for intelligent automation.
+Workflows requiring contextual interpretation — not just rule application — are strong candidates for intelligent automation.

-Highly regulated workflows require stronger governance and human oversight.
+Highly regulated workflows require stronger governance frameworks and mandatory human oversight in the automation design.

-Prioritize workflows directly linked to customer experience, cost reduction, or operational resilience.
+Prioritize workflows directly linked to customer experience, cost reduction, or operational resilience for the greatest business value.

 Many enterprises are now using process mining technologies to uncover hidden inefficiencies and identify automation opportunities more strategically.